 There are lots of things to consider and make yourself aware of before deciding upon seeking a mutual exchange.
-We've put together a leaflet that goes over the process, gives tips on creating good mutual exchange adverts, provides advice on health and safety considerations when arranging viewings and lots more.
-You can get this from our website or from your housing services officer.
+Our website has more information about the process, tips on creating good mutual exchange adverts, advice on health and safety considerations when arranging viewings and lots more at www.scambs.gov.uk/mutual-exchange

-If you would like to learn more about mutual exchanges please feel free to contact us and we will be happy to guide you through the process.
+If you would like to learn more about mutual exchanges, please feel free to contact us and we will be happy to guide you through the process.